MicrosoftDocs/SupportArticles-docs/support/sql/tools/use-sqldumper-generate-dump-file.md

 Based on Microsoft CSS support experience, a few factors have been observed to cause delays or prevent creation of memory dumps.

  - The IO path where memory dumps are written is performing poorly.
-In such cases investigating and resolving disk I/O performance is the next logical step.
+In such cases, investigating and resolving disk I/O performance is the next logical step.
- - Anti-virus and or other monitoring software is interfering with SQLDumper.exe.
+ - Anti-virus or other monitoring software is interfering with SQLDumper.exe.
 CSS has ecountered situations where 3rd party software has detoured [ReadProcessMemory](/windows/win32/api/memoryapi/nf-memoryapi-readprocessmemory) greatly adding to the dump duration.
 Disabling the software or adding SQLDumper.exe to an exclusion list has helped resolve these issues.

 ## Dump types